 APOE TESTING FOR PREDISPOSITION TO ALZHEIMER DISEASE

 One particular neurodegeneration risk factor bears special mention.
 The E4 allele of apolipoprotein E (ApoE4) certainly confers an increased lifetime risk of developing Alzheimer disease, and at a younger age than individuals without this allele.
-Persons carrying one copy have a 1.5 to twofold increased odds of developing Alzheimer disease while those carrying ...
+Persons carrying one copy have a 1.5 to twofold increased odds of developing Alzheimer disease ...